 The Importance of Retesting and Tips for Preventing SIBO Relapse

-It’s important to retest for SIBO 5-14 days after the completion of the treatment protocol to determine if in fact the SIBO has been appropriately treated or whether it may be growing back.
+Regardless of the method you choose to combat SIBO, it’s important to retest for SIBO 5-14 days after the completion of your treatment protocol to determine if, in fact, the SIBO has been appropriately treated, or whether it may be growing back.

 Picking the Right Protocol for You